Want to know how to schedule Facebook posts?

 It also allows you to choose what types of content to allow in each posting slot.

-Click on “Publishing” then “Queue Plans” to access your posting times calendar.
+Click on “Posts” then “Posting Plan” to access your Posting Plan

 Then, select the days, times, and content types you want.

-As you begin adding content, this schedule will automatically tell Post Planner where to place content.
+As you add content, this schedule will automatically tell Post Planner where to organize your content.

 Add content to your calendar

-After selecting your posting times, you’re ready to fill your posting schedule up with content.
+After selecting your posting times, you’re ready to fill your posting schedule with content.

 Post Planner will automatically post any content you add to your schedule at the appropriate time — no action necessary!